 A hot tub cover serves many purposes including keeping the water clear of leaves and debris, preventing animals from using it as a water source, and to deter children from taking an unsupervised dunk.
-They are also good for insulating the water temperature so your tub doesn’t have to waste as much energy keeping the heat where it’s supposed to.
+They are also good for insulating the water temperature so your tub doesn’t waste as much energy keeping the heat where it’s supposed to.
 However, buying a good, top-of-the-line cover can be a big upfront expense.
-Fortunately, you can build your own less expensive option with a moderate knowledge of how to measure and using simple tools.
+Fortunately, you can build your own less expensive cover with a moderate knowledge of how to measure and using simple tools.

-Step 1 - Measure Twice, Cut Once
+Step 1 - Always Measure Twice, Cut Once

 Measure the size of your spa.
 You will need exact dimensions of the whole top of the hot tub, not just the area where water is exposed.
-Divide these numbers directly in half and transfer the measurements to each piece of plywood.
+Divide these numbers in half and transfer the measurements to each piece of plywood.
 If your tub is small, you may be able to use one piece of plywood for the cover.
-If so, cut the piece exactly in half once it’s trimmed to size.
+If so, cut the piece in half once it’s trimmed to size.

-Step 2 - Time to Make a Hinge
+Step 2 - To Make A Hinge

 Using a 1/8-inch wide piece of the marine vinyl, make a strip that is the length of your plywood.
-Attach only two inches of each side to the board to allow for leeway when opening the cover.
+Attach only two inches of each side to the board to allow for leeway when you open the cover.
 Use the washers and screws every six inches on each side of the vinyl to create a hinge on the lower side of the cover.

-Step 3 - Center the Insulation
+Step 3 - Center The Insulation

-Step 4 – Staple Vinyl
+Step 4 – Staple The Vinyl

 The vinyl will protect the wood from the hot wet steam that the hot tub produces, keeping your cover from being bogged down with moisture.
 Measure out how much vinyl that you will need using the plywood as a template; four to five inches of overage on each side should be sufficient.
 Lay the plywood in the center of the vinyl and wrap it around the edges, securing every three to five inches with the staple gun.
 The top will be the side with the staples showing.
 Do not worry, the foam padding and outer fabric will cover this.